Get $150 off a pair of rechargeable Omni 2s + a free power pack with code PRIMEPLUS150

 According to the UN, 1 out of 7 people in the world has a disability — that’s roughly one billion people!
 The large majority live in developing countries, but millions of people with disabilities still use the internet every day, even though most websites are not greatly accessible to them.
+Many people struggle with hearing and sight impairment, which can present unforeseen challenges when using a computer.
+However, there are many easy ways to make a website more user-friendly for people with disabilities.

 Tips for Hearing Accessibility: Compensatory Strategies Can Help